The author's first prose book. Saraband, Feb 2017

 'an intriguing, evocative look at a family story' Alison Kirker, Living

-See Latest News for the story behind the writing and publication of Double Exposure
+Books from Scotland article on the story behind the writing of Double Exposure.